HFpostdoc/esawksp2018/README.md

 figuring out your
 code. [encapsulator](https://github.com/ProvTools/encapsulator)
-provides an related tool that also uses provenance to isolate data and code to create a "capsule" that provides a virtual environment that recreates the computational environment you used to conduct an analysis or simulation study.
-This tools will enable attendees to apply software and project curation "best practices" in a manner that leverages the power of the computational environment in which they're already working.
+provides an related tool that also uses provenance to isolate data and code to create a self contained environment, or "capsule," with all of the data, code and software dependencies necessary to recreate an analysis.
+These tools will enable attendees to apply software and project curation "best practices" in a manner that leverages the power of the computational environment in which they're already working.

 Summary sentence (appears in print program only; 50 word max.)